coder/docs/getting-started/docker.md

 set up to work on a web development project requiring Node.js and React.js.
 You'll learn how to:

-- Connect and authenticate to your Git provider;
+- Connect Coder to your Git provider;
+- Create a workspace;
-- Create a workspace and add the files for a sample project that's available via GitHub;
+- Add a sample project to your workspace;
-- Create a dev URL and use it to preview changes to your project.
+- Create a dev URL and preview changes to your project.

 ## Prerequisites

 Please [install Coder for Docker](../setup/docker.md) before proceeding.

-## Step 1: Log in and configure Coder
+## Step 1: Log in and connect Coder to your Git provider

 In this step, you'll log into Coder and connect and authenticate with your Git provider.
 This will allow you to do things like pull repositories and push